cicd_variables module

 ) -> RESTObject | None

-, then it will necessarily be safe to create CI/CD variable:
+If is_force parameter is False, then it will necessarily be safe to create CI/CD variable:

 - If CI/CD variable doesn't exist: create CI/CD variable